 So back then, here’s what Long had to say about the Class of 2013:

+For the men, more of you are named Michael than any other name.
+Michael has been the most common name for the last eight years!
+And for the women, the most common name this year is Rebecca.
+Within the class, 80 were valedictorians or salutatorians in high school.
+More than 80 had perfect 800 SAT verbal or math scores.
+Sixty-two percent were in the top 10 percent of their high school classes.
+Continuing a Rensselaer legacy, 100 are the sons or daughters, grandsons or granddaughters of Rensselaer graduates, which serves as a “wonderful message about our education and the possibilities it brings” and the longstanding connection we make once you join the Rensselaer family.
 In addition, 231 won the Rensselaer Medal at their high school.
 Thirty-six students were Eagle Scouts while nine were Girl Scout Gold Award winners.
 And 54 were captains of athletic teams in high school—but more importantly, 723 students participated in sporting activities overall, and since Rensselaer has had more than 50 National Academic All-Americans over the last few years, this underscores that we truly believe in the idea of the scholar-athlete!

 Your classmates are some people who have done some very interesting things.
 We have a student who plays the shakuhachi (a Japanese flute made from bamboo) and the didgeridoo (a cylindrical instrument made from a termite hollowed Eucalyptus tree); a student who is the youngest person ever to make a presentation to the American Psychiatric Association; a student whose marching band was in the movie “Spiderman 3”; an avid juggler who started the juggling and unicycling program their hometown; a score of talented musicians who have performed at Carnegie Hall and the Kennedy Center, along with the lead guitarist for a band called Mortal Wombat; athletes including the Massachusetts state shot-put champion, a student who became a member of the U.S. Hockey Team at age 16, and a runner who averages 50 miles a week; and a world-ranked Dance Dance Revolution dancer.